Honor Code

 The Honor Code

 The Honor System forms a bond of trust among students, faculty, and administrators.
 The University of North Carolina at Chapel Hill operates under a system of self-governance, as students are responsible for governing themselves.
-As such, our University is transformed into a powerful community of inquiry and learning.
-The Honor Code embodies the ideals of academic honesty, integrity, and responsible citizenship, and governs the performance of all academic work a student conducts at the University.
+As such, our University has been transformed into a powerful community of inquiry and learning.
+The Honor Code embodies the ideals of academic honesty, integrity, and responsible citizenship and governs the performance of all academic work a student conducts at the University.
 Acceptance of an offer of admission to Carolina presupposes a commitment to the principles embodied in our century-old tradition of honor and integrity.

 • Use good judgment in setting and communicating clear ground rules for academic work conducted under their supervision.